rachaelbay/Yellow-Warbler-Climate-Tracking/README.md

-# Yellow-Warbler-Climate-Tracking
+# Overview
-Scripts and data for "Genetic variation reveals Individual-level climate tracking across the full annual cycle of a migratory bird"
+This repository contains data and scripts of the manuscript "Genetic variation reveals Individual-level climate tracking across the full annual cycle of a migratory bird"

+# Description of datasets

+# Description of scripts